Thursday 13 February 1941

 Anglo/Bulgarian Relations: The British recently have broken off relations with Romania due to the presence of German troops there.
 Today, the British warn the Bulgarians that the same could happen to them if the same circumstances arise.
 The British minister in Sofia, George Rendel, states:

 If the Germans occupy Bulgaria and make it a base against our ally, obviously we shall have to break off relations with Bulgaria and take whatever measures the situation requires.British Military: Continuing his extreme skepticism about the necessity to maintain a large force in North Africa, Churchill memos General Ismay about a convoy being formed, of whose composition he writes "I do not approve."
 This is a continuation of Churchill's outspoken concern about the "tooth to tail" ratio in the Middle East Command, which he implies repeatedly at this stage of the war is full of unnecessary useless mouths.
 He points out specific units being carried in the convoy (apparently a Winston Special convoy, though it is not identified in the memo) that he views as "non-combatants" due to lack of equipment and thus dead weight.
-Churchill proposes sending fewer troops in such convoys and more equipment, given that there are troops already on the ground in Egypt that are not operational due to lack of same.
+Churchill proposes sending fewer troops in such convoys and more equipment, given that there are troops already on the ground in Egypt that are at loose ends due to lack of equipment.

 Soviet Military: General Nikolai Vatutin becomes Deputy Chief of the General Staff (Stavka).